d-o-e/RandomPersonDetailGenerator/README.md

 # Random person list with SSN
-Created from most common first and last names from censu.gov data
+Created from most common first and last names from census.gov data